instructure/instructure-ui/docs/patterns/UsingIcons.md

 ```

 ### Changing the Icon Size
-By default the Icon is set to a size of 1em, so it will scale to match the font-size of its parent element.
+By default, icons are set to a size of 1em, so they will scale to match the font-size of their parent element.
 To change the size of the icon, use one of the predefined options for the `size` prop.
-If you need a size that is not offered via the size prop, adjust the font-size on the icon’s parent element.
+If you need a size that is not offered via the size prop, adjust the font-size on the icon's parent element.
 ```js
 ---
 example: true